Open Sublime Text from Terminal in macOS

 • Ken Ratanachai S.

-Ken Ratanachai S. over 7 years
+Ken Ratanachai S. about 6 years

 ln: /usr/bin/subl: Operation not permitted